EU asks countries to cut gas demand by 15% until spring | Headlines

 The European Union set out emergency plans on Wednesday for countries to cut their gas use by 15% until March, warning them that without deep cuts now they could struggle for fuel during winter if Russia cuts off supply.

-The plan has already hit resistance from some countries, which feel their contingency plans do not need a boost from the EU.
+The plan has faced resistance from some countries, which feel their contingency plans do not need reinforcement from the EU.
 Countries would be required to update their emergency gas plans by end-September to show how they will meet the EU target.
-Among those opposed to mandatory EU targets is Poland, which has filled its gas storage to 98% of capacity after Russia cut its gas supply in April.
-Others' storage is less full - Hungary's for example, is at 47%.
+Among those opposed is Poland, which has filled its gas storage to 98% of capacity after Russia cut its supply in April.
+Others have less storage, such as Hungary, which is at 47% full.

-But EU officials say it is crucial to ensure all countries act now, rather than wait to react if Russia cuts supply.
-"If we wait, it will be more expensive and it will mean us dancing to Russia's tune," one said.

-The International Monetary Fund last week warned a Russian gas cut could plunge European economies into recession, heightening a gas crisis that has sent consumer bills soaring.
-Moscow supplied 40% of the EU's gas before its invasion of Ukraine, but flows to Europe from Russia have since fallen below 30% of the 2016-2021 average.
+But EU energy policy chief Kadri Simson said countries have reduced their combined gas demand by just 5% despite months of dwindling supplies from Russia and soaring prices, with deeper cuts urgently needed.
+A 15% cut would save about 45 billion cubic meters of gas from August-March.
+Russia supplied 40% of the EU's gas before its invasion of Ukraine or around 155 bcm per year, but flows have since plummeted.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)